seanstrom/Essays/importance-of-values.md

 addTitle = (t) -> (p) -> person p.age, "#{t} #{p.name}"
 ```

-Here I've created the functions `addTitle` and `ageBy` which are functions that return other functions.
+Here we've created the functions `addTitle` and `ageBy` which are functions that return other functions.
-This is useful for when I want to age a `person` value by one year and I don't want to hardcode the value `1`.
+This is useful for when I want to set defaults for the composing functions that take in a `person` value.
+For example, if I wanted to age a `person` value by one year, and didn't want to hardcode into my function the number `1`.
 The same notion applies to the `addTitle` function.
 The concept can be explained in more depth, but the gist here is to use the more abstract functions to build simpler, composable functions.

 ```coffeescript
 addMr  = addTitle 'Mr.'
 ageBy1 = ageBy 1
 ```

-Here we have the functions `addMr` and `ageBy1`, which are simple functions that will compose the `person` in the system.
+Here we have the functions `addMr` and `ageBy1`, which are simple functions that will compose the `person` value in the system.

 ```coffeescript
 jake = person 22, 'jake'